anjali-vats/project/README.md

 Different layouts of screen sizes.
 More description goes here.

 # Prerequisites
 This is not neccessarily required.
 Install any one editor like Sublime, Atom, Brakets etc to run the code.
-You can easily download it from google accordingly for window or Mac version.
+You can easily download it from google accordingly for Windows or Mac version.
 Else, you can just follow the steps below.

-# Installing Process
+# Installing and Execution Process
 Follow these steps to download as instructed:
 * Download both the html and css file from github.
 * Make a folder on the desktop and save both the html and css file in it, keep the extensions same as html and css.
-* Open the html file from the folder in your chrome and check the layout/design.
+* Open the html file from the folder in your chrome and check the layout/design as per the device range and layouts given.
-* Also you can type you file name and path in the localhost to run the code.
+* Also, you can type the file name and path in the localhost to run the code.
 * For viewing both the codes, you can view in any editor or in github.

 **BUILT WITH:**